Credit Karma Review

 I looked into Credit Karma’s BBB accreditation, and they have an ‘A’ rating, on a scale of A+ to F. Only 8 complaints have been filed in the companies 4-year history, and they were all resolved.
 If people have been screwed by the service or their information was stolen, you’d think there would be a red flag somewhere.

-One of the big downfalls with Credit Karma is that you have to give them your social security number.
-It is a credit score, after all.
-You have to do this with all the credit bureaus, all other credit score sites out there, and any time you apply for credit.
+One noteworthy item with Credit Karma is that you have to give them your social security number.
+This is how all credit is tracked, after all.
+You have to supply your SS# with all the credit bureaus, all other credit score sites out there, and any time you apply for credit.
 Credit Karma addresses this concern in their FAQ’s by stating:

 What do you Get from Credit Karma?